chapristi/TimeSpended/readme.md

 # What time passed on my apps

 this app help you to know how much time you pass on your apps all data are only stocked in the file infos.txt at the root of the project
+## WHY?
+because i'll want to see how much time i'm passed on my code editor every days...
 ## Installation

 ```bash